 But the Lord is merciful and we are reminded that now is the time to pivot and turn to him.
-Compare this to the phrase in the Liturgy of the

-Presanctified Gifts, "Now the powers of heaven invisibly worship with us..."
+Compare this to the phrase in the Liturgy of the Presanctified Gifts, "Now the powers of heaven invisibly worship with us..."
 As we spoke several weeks ago, in the Divine Liturgy we are taken up into God's time, which is always now.

 Why do we lay aside all earthly cares?
 We conclude the hymn after the gifts are placed on the altar, "so that we may receive the King of all, invisibly escorted by the angelic hosts.
 Alleluia, alleluia, alleluia."
-The hymn we use on Holy Saturday gives a fuller sense of this.
+The hymn we use on Holy Saturday (from the Liturgy of St James) gives a fuller sense of this.